Text and pictures © 1990-2008 Guillaume Dargaud

 Mountains are big, and you are small at the base, so the perspective sometimes end up not being quite up to what you thought.
 A similar problem faced by Architecture photographers, which they solve by using shift / tilt lenses.
 This way you can keep the plane of the film vertical, parallel to the cliff, while having the lens focus on the middle of it, high up.
 Those lenses, like the Arsat 2.8/35 Shift Lens or the various Nikon PC lenses are expensive and old-fashioned (no AF, tripod required...).
 You can do computer post-processing with similar results nowadays.

 Mountain climbing photography goes hand in hand with landscape photography, so a panoramic camera seems like a good idea.
 Or does it ?
 99% of the cameras (both compacts and reflex) that have a 'panoramic mode' actually do it by hiding the upper and lower third of the image.
 That's it, and it applies both to film and digital cameras.
-You can do the same thing by making an enlargement of your pictures and cutting off the top and bottom with a pair of cissors or a photoshop crop !
+You can do the same thing by making an enlargement of your pictures and cutting off the top and bottom with a pair of scissors or a photoshop crop !
 The quality goes down since you have less surface area on the film/sensor.
 The only advantage is that the lab usually makes the print directly on panoramic paper; with a normal camera you need to order an enlargement and then cut it off.
 Very few cameras, like the old Ricoh R1 have a bi-focal lens that can give a wider field of view when in pano mode (24mm vs. 30mm).

 And don't get me started on the stupid APS format, a format designed by marketers to enable them to suck more money from ignorant customers: cameras more expensive, fewer functions, hardly any of the promised advanced functions ever implemented, smaller film area (an enormous drawback for landscape photography where you want the highest resolution possible), prints that cost twice as much, NO SLIDES, no B&W...
 10 years after its introduction, this format is mostly gone.